 The panel has examined how FIFA investigated past allegations including bribery and vote-rigging to help understand how the governing body functions.

 Pieth told The Associated Press in an interview last week that his team was "not amused" by the rigor of FIFA's investigative work.

-His report was scheduled to be published at 3 p.m.
-Swiss time (1300 GMT), as Blatter was scheduled to open a news conference focusing on his promised anti-corruption drive.
+His report was scheduled to be published at 9 a.m.
+EDT as Blatter was scheduled to open a news conference focusing on his promised anti-corruption drive.